Macka323/chair/Documentation.md

 You have buttons for stopping or restarting the system and buttons for powering off or restarting the electronics.

+## GitHub

+Link to the GitHub repository of this project

 # Support